GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/sidePanel/index.md

 ## Overview {: #overview }

 Chrome features a built-in side panel that enables users to view more information alongside the main content of a webpage.
-The SidePanel API allows extensions to add their own panels to the Chrome browser.
+The Side Panel API allows extensions to add their own panels to the Chrome browser.
 Some features include:

 - The side panel remains open when navigating between tabs (if set to do so).
 - It can be available only on specific websites.